Using the BOSH Resurrector

 For vSphere users, this topic explains how to enable vSphere HA to work along with the BOSH Resurrector.

 - vSphere HA restarts unreachable VMs at the IaaS level, below the BOSH layer where the BOSH Resurrector operates.

 - Pivotal recommends enabling the vSphere HA, the BOSH Resurrector, and a highly-available storage solution to protect the VMs in your deployment.

-For more information about the BOSH Resurrector, see the Auto-healing Capabilities section of the BOSH documentation.
+For more information about the BOSH Resurrector, see Auto-healing Capabilities in the BOSH documentation.

 The following sections describe the BOSH Resurrector and how to enable it.

 The BOSH Resurrector increases Pivotal Platform availability in the following ways:

 - Reacts to hardware failure and network disruptions by recreating virtual machines on active, stable hosts

 - Detects operating system failures by continuously monitoring virtual machines and recreating them as required

 - Continuously monitors the BOSH Agent running on each virtual machine and recreates the VMs as required